International Seminar Series on Decision Support for Health Systems after COVID-19: Data, Models and Methods

 An online seminar series on decision support for health systems after COVID-19 which is designed to provide an open, transparent platform for sharing models, methodologies and data to enable participants to discuss and learn from one another and spark new ideas.

-You are invited to join our seminar with guest presenters from MIT on:
+You are invited to join our seminar with presenter Professor Turgay Ayer from Georgia Tech on:

 This seminar is free to join, but you need to register in advance.
 Register for this seminar here.
 After registering, you will receive a confirmation email containing information about joining the webinar.